Southampton Solent University is overseen by a Board of Governors which determines the strategic direction of the University.

 There are normally twenty Governors, most of whom are voluntary independent members drawn from business – these bring a blend of commercial, professional and life experience.
 There are also internal members, including the Vice-Chancellor, staff and the President of the Students' Union.

-If you are interested in joining the University's Board of Governors, you can find out more about the process and criteria for considering future appointments on our joining the Board webpage.
+If you are interested in joining the University's Board of Governors, you can find out more about the process and criteria for considering future appointments here.

 Meet the Board of Governors

 A Code of Corporate Governance and Governors' Handbook has been produced, primarily to be of assistance to Governors of the University.
 The handbook is kept under continuous review.

 The governing body has regard to the Committee of University Chairs (CUC) Higher Education Code of Governance in its governance arrangements, and has adopted the Statement of Primary Responsibilities contained within the Code (Appendix 1).